NetHaven/GooeyJS/README.md

 ### Toolbars & Tools

 - **Toolbar** - provides a horizontal container for organizing buttons, controls, and other UI elements in a toolbar layout.
+It extends the Container class and supports configurable button sizes, borders, and flexible content arrangement.
 - **ToolbarSeparator** - provides a visual separator for organizing and grouping buttons within toolbars.
+It creates a vertical line or space that helps distinguish between related groups of toolbar actions, improving the visual organization and usability of toolbar interfaces.
-- **ColorPicker** - provides a comprehensive color selection interface with a color button.
+- **ColorPicker** - provides a comprehensive color selection interface with a color button, hex input field, and dropdown color palette.
+It supports both manual hex entry and visual color selection.

 ### Windows & Dialogs
 - **Window** - represents a desktop-style window with title bar, close button, and draggable functionality.
+It provides a container for dialog content and supports modal behavior, viewport constraints, and window management features.
 - **Dialog** - provides static methods for displaying system dialog boxes including alerts, confirmations, prompts, and information messages.
+It replaces native browser dialogs with styled GooeyJS dialogs that match the application's visual theme and provide better customization options.

 ## Getting Started

-Download GooeyJS.v0.7.0.zip and unzip to your codebase.
+Download GooeyJS.v0.8.0.zip and unzip to your codebase.
 To include GooeyJS, just use the following:

     <script type="module" src="GooeyJS/GooeyJS.js"></script>